worksona/the-sodanovels/the-next-listener/The-Next-Listener.md

 In 1994, Voyager 1 took its last photograph—the "Pale Blue Dot" image from 3.7 billion miles away.
 Earth as a tiny speck in a sunbeam.
 Carl Sagan wrote eloquently about it.
 The image became famous.

-Sarah looked at it and thought about triangulation.
+Liv looked at it and thought about triangulation.
 About three points in space.
 About how far away you had to be before Earth became insignificant.
 Before the observer was so distant that observation itself became questionable.

 She was fifty-one.
 She'd spent twenty-three years on this.